On Our Selection (1932 film): Reception

 On Our Selection was an enormous success at the box office, being among the top four most popular films in Australian cinemas in 1932 had earned earning £46,000 in Australia and New Zealand by the end of 1933.
 By the end of 1934 the film had made an estimated profit of £23,200 and Bailey had earned an estimate £14,000.
 This was a record for Australian films.

 On Our Selection was continually revived over the next two decades and by 1953 had earned an estimated £60,000.
 The profits were split 50-50 between Cinesound Productions and the theatrical partnership of Bert Bailey and James Grant.
 (In 1938 Hall estimated that 70% of the film's income had been earned in country regions.)

 The movie was bought for release in the UK by Universal for £1,000 and was retitled Down on the Farm on the grounds that the British would not know what a "selection" was.
 Critical response was poor, the Era claiming that "Australia's idea of what constitutes good comedy an obvious caricature of a typical bush homestead, is only likely to please an unsophisticated audience over here."
 It achieved 500 bookings throughout the country.

 Legacy

 The movie launched Hall's career as a director and led to three sequels, starting with Grandad Rudd (1935).
 All the sequels featured Bert Bailey as Dad and Fred MacDonald as Dave, but a variety of actors would play Mum and their other children.

+Filmink argued "As a film, it’s certainly not as slick as the latter Dad Rudd films made by Ken G Hall" but "if the actors are “stagey”, they all clearly know what they’re doing, some of the jokes still land, and of course it’s culturally invaluable" adding that the movie "has a lot of heart, genuinely funny moments and a blockbuster performance from Bert Bailey."